philwinder/git/content/workshop2/index.md

+---
-# Workshop 2 - Creating and cloning repositories
+title: Workshop 2 - Creating and cloning repositories
+---

 **Answers to the goals are hidden as HTML comments.**